iodigital-com/io-technology/data/blog/how-to-make-your-github-profile-stand-out.md

 ## Why should I care

 As developers, it’s important to share what we do on GitHub.
-Let’s say you’re interviewing for a new job.
+I'm a consultant which means I’m mostly working for clients.
+Whenever I have an interview with a client, I want to show what I can do.
 While resumes are important, often the best way to review a developer is to see what they build.
 What choices do they make, what level do they operate on, what area of development do they focus on?
 These are just some questions that can be answered with a combination of having a good resume and a GitHub profile.
 Next to that, having projects publicly available can help fellow developers to learn how you solved a problem.
 In short, it can be a mirror of you as a developer.

 ## The basics